GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 ## Phase II: Analysis and evaluation

+During training, the model learns patterns on the data related to the target variable.
+It is therefore essential to analyze and compare the performance of the model against other algorithms to determine if further additional optimizations are needed.
+Different splits of test and training data will be analyzed to evaluate performance using two methods:

+### Regression
+ Through MSE and R2 Score metrics.

+### Classification
+ Through Accuracy, F1-score, Recall and Precision metrics.

 ## Usage

 To replicate this analysis or apply the methodology to similar datasets, ensure the following libraries are installed: